ExLibrisGroup/alma-print-daemon/README.md

 - API key (read permission for Configuration, read/write permissions for Task-lists
 - Alma Printer Queues from which to print
 - Local Printer (workstation default printer is the default)
-- Automatic interval printing (in minutes) or manual on-demand printing
+- Automatic interval printing (in minutes, decimals allowed) or manual on-demand printing

 Requires at least Alma March 2020 release.